 To verify that in our system, type the following command.

 That is it.
-Now, you can see that we have upgraded Angular CLI to the latest version, which is 10 right now.
+Now, you can see that we have upgraded Angular CLI to the latest version.

 You can see that the RxJS version is also changed to the latest 6.5.5.